ViktorKob/portfolio/README.md

 To log in, use **service-user** and **password**.

-Click the play button, and you are running a query on the AWS instance I have setup for this purpose.
+Click the play button, and you are running a query on the AWS instance I have set up for this purpose.

 Feel free to experiment, but also note that the resources are very limited (AWS t2.medium service with 2 cores and 4 GiB of ram, that is running 8 services and a MySQL server simultaneously).
 If it is very slow, or starts hanging and/or failing, either scale back your queries, or come back at a later time and try again.